ECNUDJ/RSD-Tool/README.md

 ## How to Use

-### System Requirements
+#### System Requirements
   - Python 3
   - Microsoft Excel

+#### Notes
--Currently to change the Excel file or dictionary file, you must go into the source code and change the two variables at the top of the file.
+  - Currently to change the Excel file or dictionary file, you must go into the source code and change the two variables at the top of the file.
--The script is saved with a .pyw extension to prevent the console from opening when you click on the script.
+  - The script is saved with a .pyw extension to prevent the console from opening when you click on the script.
+  - The script can be modified to work with other spreadsheet file formats